Ktor 3.1.3 Help

 Prerequisites

-In previous articles, IntelliJ IDEA was used as the IDE.
-In this case, because you will be working with mobile applications, Fleet will be used instead.
-To learn how to install and configure your environment, see the Fleet for Multiplatform development tutorial.
+As in previous articles, you will use IntelliJ IDEA as the IDE.
+To learn how to install and configure your environment, see the Kotlin Multiplatform quickstart guide.

 Create a new project

-Instead of choosing the Ktor Project Generator to create the initial project, you will use the Kotlin Multiplatform Wizard.
-This will create a project to which you can add clients and services.
+Instead of choosing the Ktor Project Generator to create the initial project, you will use the IntelliJ IDEA project wizard.
+It will create a project to which you can add clients and services.
 The clients can either use a native UI library, such as SwiftUI, or share the same UI by using Compose Multiplatform.

-3. Select Android, iOS, Desktop, and Server as the targeted platforms.
+5. Select Android, Desktop, and Server as the targeted platforms.

 Kotlin Multiplatform wizard settings